-The recent opening of their flagship store in Manhattan echoes this sentiment, with a bar strategically located within the shoe department and a whole level dedicated to beauty treatments – not just beauty products.
+The recent opening of their flagship store in Manhattan echoes this sentiment, with a bar strategically located within the shoe department where shoppers can take a break, and relax with a drink.
+There’s even a whole level dedicated to beauty treatments – not just beauty products.

 Beyond experiences and engagement, however, what else matters to customers?
 As it turns out, it’s comes down to customer care – but not the kind retailers have historically offered.